Theresa-Sumarta/captcha-character-recognition/README.md

 ## 💡 Recommendations & Next Steps

 - **Expand Dataset:** Collect more labeled CAPTCHA images to improve model generalization, especially for underrepresented characters.
-- **Balance Classes:** Apply oversampling techniques like SMOTE or class weighting to address class imbalance more effectively.
 - **Explore Deep Learning:** Implement CNNs or hybrid models to handle more complex CAPTCHA styles and distortions.
-- **Dynamic Segmentation:** Move from fixed coordinate cropping to object detection or contour-based segmentation for flexible and robust character extraction.

 ## 🔧 Usage